Apply many-to-many relationships in Power BI Desktop

 ALL(<Table>), such as % of grand total, are returning the intended results.

-There are a few limitations for this release of relationships with a many-many cardinality and composite models.
+There are a few limitations for this release of relationships with a many-to-many cardinality and composite models.

 The following Live Connect (multidimensional) sources can't be used with composite models: